manoel-serafim/RevARM/README.md

 ```
 You can also use objcopy and xxd in order to generate needed shellcode.

+As an addendum, in order to prevent misuse, the payload creator is not included in this repository.
+If you wish to use RevARM, you will need to modify the source code before assembling and linking it.
+This is to enforce that RevARM will be only used for educational and research purposes

 ## License
 RevARM is released under the GNU General Public License v2.0.
 See the [LICENSE](LICENSE) file for more details.